Dwolla/dwolla-v2-csharp/README.md

 To begin using this SDK, you will first need to download it to your machine.
 We use [NuGet](https://www.nuget.org/packages/Dwolla.Client) to distribute this package.
-Check out the [Microsoft](https://docs.microsoft.com/en-us/nuget/consume-packages/install-use-packages-visual-studio) docs for more information on how to install and manage packages from Nuget.
+Check out the [Microsoft](https://docs.microsoft.com/en-us/nuget/consume-packages/install-use-packages-visual-studio) documentation for more information on how to install and manage packages from Nuget using Visual Studio.

 Here's an example using the
 [Package Manager Console](https://docs.microsoft.com/en-us/nuget/consume-packages/install-use-packages-powershell?view=vsmac-2022)